James-Harkins/git_homework/thoughts.md

 2. The second strategy I am committed to trying during the rest of Mod 0 is to raise my hand more frequently during the Sessions.

 Shout out to my good friend and graduate, Matt Renn, for the encouragement to enroll!

+This is an additional thought that I am pushing to the remote depository that I just created on GitHub.